-- Within a setting or item of information, briefly press the button in the turn indicator lever repeatedly until "NEXT" is displayed. - 2.
+- 1. While in a setting or information item, briefly press the button in the turn indicator lever repeatedly until "NEXT" is displayed. - 2.
 Press the button for a longer period.

 The display changes directly to the next setting or item of information.